giraldiego/NOIR/README.md

 A window will open in Wabbajack asking if you’d like to authorize Wabbajack to use your Nexus Mods account.
 Log in, and click authorize.
 Wabbajack will now install the mod list for you.
 Once Wabbajack has finished all of its processes, the right pane will say Installation complete!
 You may exit the program.
 At this point it is safe to close Wabbajack.

 If you don’t see Installation complete, Wabbajack has encountered an error.
-Inside of the NOISE folder, delete everything except the downloads folder or Wabbajack.exe and the modlist file.
+Inside of the NOIr folder, delete everything except the downloads folder.

 If you get an error immediately after authorizing Wabbajack on the Nexus website, download and install the [.Net Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) executable.
 Restart your computer and start Wabbajack again.

 If Wabbajack fails to download a mod, it means that the mod may have been updated on the Nexus.
 Wait for a new release of my Modlist.
-Look around in the release channel to see if I already mentioned that I'm going to update for this specific mod.
+Look around in Discord channels to see if I already mentioned that I'm going to update for this specific mod.
+Or check the Current Release Notes in Drive folder.

 **Do not ask other people to share older files as this is a violation of the Nexus Terms of Service and Wabbajack’s server rules.
 This constitutes mod piracy and will result in an immediate ban.**